wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/5-use-custom-connector-in-powerapp.md

 :::row:::
   :::column span="4":::
     Maria works in inventory management and makes sure Green Leaf runs like a well-oiled machine.
-She verifies the warehouse has enough parts and if not orders more using a legacy system that Crystal wrote.
+She verifies the warehouse has enough parts and, if not, orders more using a legacy system that Crystal wrote.
 But more than that – she performs audits on the inventory, checks with vendors for the best prices, and other inventory supply management tasks.
   :::column-end:::
   :::column:::
     ![Cartoon depiction of Maria](../../shared/media/maria.png)
   :::column-end:::
 :::row-end:::

-Maria now has got a custom connector up and running, for inventory management.
+Maria now has got a custom connector up and running for inventory management.
 She wants to use the connector in her Power App.

 ## Create Canvas App ##